Phrenology

 "Hey daddy, do you have a picture of just you in a frame?

-Do you want one?
 So I can remember you when you die."

 The memory of you, silhouette against the lake, pensive and staring out